The Women's Imaging Center at SVMC

 Lower Risk of Dying from Breast Cancer

 Scientific evidence shows that women age 50 and older who had regular mammograms had a lower risk of dying from breast cancer than women who did not have mammograms.
-Women age 50 and up should get annual mammograms.
-Women 40-49 should have a mammogram at least every two years, if not annually.
+Women age 40 and up should get annual mammograms.
 Women with a mother or sister who've had breast cancer should talk with a doctor about regular screening.

 If you are due for a mammogram, schedule one today.
 Call 447-5541 and press 2 at the prompt.